Orbar/NW_Themes/README.md

 Image Files
 -----------

 You should put all of your icons in the drawable-xhdpi directory.
 The code will automatically resize the icons for the device running it.
-You may put the code in the other drawable folder if you prefer.
+You may put the code in the other drawable folders if you prefer, but you would have to adjust the icons sizes accordingly.

-The theme requires that you supply all 40 weather icons. however, if some of your icons are the same (such as ‘partly cloudy’ and ‘mostly cloudy’) you can supply 1 icon and refer to it twice in the originalIcons bitmap array inside of the themeInstaller class.
+The theme requires that you supply all 41 weather icons. however, if some of your icons are the same (such as ‘partly cloudy’ and ‘mostly cloudy’) you can supply 1 icon and refer to it twice in the originalIcons bitmap array inside of the themeInstaller class.
 This has the benefit of reducing the size of the download.
+(See NWNowTheme to see how this is done)

-If you would like to supply a preview image (and you should) and or a refresh icon, place them into the drawable-xhdpi directory.
+If you would like to supply a preview image (and you should) and/or a refresh icon, place them into the drawable-xhdpi directory.
 The code will detect if they are present and copy them if needed.

 If you do not supply a preview image, a ‘Preview Unavailable' will be displayed instead).